bczsalba/pytermgui/docs/widgets/styling.md

 #### TIM string shorthands

 The easier way to create custom styles is by defining some markup for them.
-A fully-expanded markup string contains both the `{depth}` and `{item}` template keys, but it can be shortened and [expanded automatically](/reference/pytermgui/widgets/styles/#pytermgui.widgets.styles.StyleManager.expand_shorthand) for convenience.
+A fully expanded markup string contains both the `{depth}` and `{item}` template keys, but it can be shortened and [expanded automatically](/reference/pytermgui/widgets/styles/#pytermgui.widgets.styles.StyleManager.expand_shorthand) for convenience.

 `item` must be in the final style string.
 It represents the string that was passed for styling. `depth` is not necessary to use; it represents the given widget's `depth` property.